Connecting to DynamoDB

 Sisense DynamoDB connector is a certified connector.
 The support for the connector is provided by Sisense and will be assisted by the certification partner's support, if needed.
 For any support issues or additional functionality requests, please contact your Sisense representative or open a request through our Help Center.
-For advanced inquiries, you can also contact our certification partner’s support directly via [email protected].
+For advanced inquiries specific to driver functionality, you can also contact our certification partner’s support directly via [email protected].

 After you have downloaded the driver, you can connect through a connection string in Sisense.
 The connection string is used to authenticate users who connect to the DynamoDB APIs.
 To obtain a connection string, you will need to create a DynamoDB developers account.
 Once you have connected to DynamoDB, you can import a variety of tables from the DynamoDB API.

 This page describes how to query the DynamoDB data, how to download the DynamoDB driver and deploy it, how to connect to DynamoDB with a connection string, provides information about the DynamoDB data model, and more.

 - Querying The DynamoDB Data

 - Connecting to DynamoDB

 DynamoDB has two distinct operations to read data from tables: query and scan.
 These operations vary in execution times.
 The CData JDBC Driver for DynamoDB 2018 automatically attempts to figure out which type to use, based on the WHERE clause of the SQL statement.